- Optimizely X Full Stack

 Read on to learn how to implement custom analytics, audiences, and notification listeners.

-Analytics integrations let you filter your third-party data by Optimizely test and variation.
-This allows you to measure Optimizely test performance based on events that are tracked by the third party.
-Analytics integrations also let you create custom third-party reports that include only users who saw a particular test.
+Analytics integrations let you filter your third-party data by Optimizely experiment and variation.
+This allows you to measure Optimizely experiment performance based on events that are tracked by the third party.
+Analytics integrations also let you create custom third-party reports that include only users who saw a particular experiment.

 If you already implemented an integration but are questioning the data or want to know what third-party data Optimizely will support, read about data discrepancies in third-party data.

 Analytics integrations are conceptually simple, but there are some important considerations in setting up your integration.
-When a user activates a test, you need to notify your third-party analytics service which test and variation the user saw.
+When a user activates an experiment, you need to notify your third-party analytics service which experiment and variation the user saw.

 Generally, each third-party analytics platform has its own event format for this notification.
-For example, Segment's Experiment Viewed event has expected properties that contain your test and variation.
-With Google Analytics, you can use a non-interaction event with a custom dimension that contains your test and variation.
+For example, Segment's Experiment Viewed event has expected properties that contain your experiment and variation.
+With Google Analytics, you can use a non-interaction event with a custom dimension that contains your experiment and variation.
 Check your third-party analytics platform's documentation to confirm how they expect you to send this information.

-For Full Stack, you will need to notify your third-party analytics platform when a user sees a test, which is when you use activate(), the activate function.
+For Full Stack, you will need to notify your third-party analytics platform when a user sees an experiment, which is when you use activate(), the activate function.
 Development teams can make use of our notification listeners to bind this functionality to our client’s activate() and isFeatureEnabled() functions.

 Our developer documentation includes examples of how to integrate Full Stack with common analytics platforms.